Coastal coal-carrying trade of New South Wales: Port Kembla

 From 1883, coal was shipped from an ocean jetty on the beach just to the north of a rocky headland lying to the north of Red Point and Boiler's Point.
 This new port was named Port Kembla, after the Mount Kembla mine from where the coal was transported by rail.
 The new jetty, and the railway line to it from Mount Kembla, were crucial to exploiting the coal resource at Mount Kembla, which previously had been the site of shale oil extraction.

-A second jetty belonging to the Southern Coal Company was opened in 1887, which loaded coal sent by rail from the Corrimal Colliery.
+A second jetty belonged to the Southern Coal Company and was opened in 1887.
+It loaded coal sent by rail from the company's mine on the south face of Mount Kembla, behind Unanderra, and from another mine that it purchased, the Corrimal Colliery.

 In its earlier years—much like the other ocean jetty coal ports—Port Kembla was exposed to rough seas during bad weather, Between 1901 and 1937, first an eastern breakwater and then a northern breakwater was constructed, resulting in a large protected and safe anchorage now known as the "Outer Harbour".

-A new coal jetty was built to the north of the two existing coal jetties.
-The new coal jetty opened in 1915 and became 'No.1 Jetty', the Southern Coal Jetty became No.2 Jetty, and the Mt Kembla Jetty became Jetty No.3.
+A new government-owned coal jetty was built to the north of the two existing coal jetties.
+The new coal jetty opened in 1915 and became No.1 Jetty, the Southern Coal jetty became No.2 Jetty, and the Mt Kembla Jetty became No.3 Jetty.

 By 1937, the No.1 Jetty was loading coal from all the southern mines that shipped coal by sea, except those mines still using Bellambi or Bulli.
 After 1952, Port Kembla was the only coal port on the southern coalfields.

 The No.1 Jetty remained in service until it was replaced in 1963, by a new export coal loader located on the new "Inner Harbour".
 Port Kembla remains a major coal export port.